markdoc/docs/pages/docs/tags.md

 # {% $markdoc.frontmatter.title %}

 Tags are an syntactic extension of standard Markdown.
-You can use native Markdoc components, like list tables, conditionals, and partials, or create custom React components.
+You can use native Markdoc tags, like list tables, conditionals, and partials, or create custom React components.

 ## Create a custom tag

 To extend Markdoc with a custom tag, first, create a tag definition.
 In this example, you're creating a `callout` tag:

 ```js